jackobailey/half_life/README.md

 ## Abstract

 Economic voting research assumes that voters focus their attention on the recent past.
 Yet testing this assumption is difficult and previous research remains inconclusive.
-To estimate voter's economic time frames, I specify a new model that borrows insights from the physical sciences.
+To estimate voters' economic time frames, I specify a new model that relies on insights from the physical sciences.
 I show that voter myopia is real and that the economic vote is strongest when economic time frames are shortest.
-After a one and half years, the strength of the economic vote falls by half.
+After around a year and a half, its effect falls by half.
 After five years, it becomes practically equivalent to zero.
 This suggests that voters are less short-sighted than some past research suggests.
 Still, there is some cause for concern: voters' economic time frames remain short enough that governments are likely to receive undeserved leeway for mistakes they make early in their tenure.

 ## Notes